tristanh-code/bims/README.md

 ![Demo image](screenshot.png)

-BIMS is a basic GUI inventory management system for cataloguing books.
+BIMS is a basic GUI inventory management system for cataloging books.
 It uses a locally-stored SQLite3 database to perform CRUD actions.

 ## Installation